1961–62 NHL season

 The 1961–62 NHL season was the 45th season of the National Hockey League (NHL).
+Six teams played 70 games each.
 The Toronto Maple Leafs were the Stanley Cup champions as they defeated the Chicago Black Hawks four games to two.

 League business

 At a meeting of the owners and governors, Conn Smythe resigned as Toronto's governor, to be replaced by his son, Stafford Smythe.
 Thereupon, Conn Smythe was appointed honorary governor.

 Pre-season

 A big trade took place between the Montreal Canadiens and the New York Rangers with Doug Harvey and Albert Langlois going to the Rangers for Lou Fontinato.
 Harvey was named player-coach of the Rangers.

 In an exhibition game in Trail, British Columbia, Jean Beliveau tore knee ligaments and would be unavailable for some time.
 This followed a knee injury to Dickie Moore.

 Several holdouts on the Stanley Cup champion Chicago Black Hawks were reported.
 Stan Mikita, Reg Fleming and Dollard St. Laurent refused to sign their contracts, but they eventually came to terms.